Compute

 2. Click in the upper left corner.
 Under Management & Governance, click Config.

-3. In the left navigation, choose Resource Aggregation > Advanced Queries.
+3. In the navigation pane on the left, choose Resource Aggregation > Advanced Queries.

-4. Choose the Custom Queries tab and click New Query in the upper right corner.
+4. Choose the Custom Queries tab and click Create Query in the upper right corner.

-5. On the Query Range area on the right, select the aggregator whose resource configuration needs to be queried.
-In the text box below, enter the query statement.
+5. In the Query Range area on the right, select a target aggregator.
+In the text box below, enter the statement.

 The Schema information used for advanced query is displayed on the left of the page.
 The properties parameter included in a request should be set to the Schema information which shows the detailed attributes of a cloud service resource.
 For details about the configuration example of the query statement, see Configuration Examples of Advanced Queries.